-Everyone is built differently, however, there are baseline standards when it comes to how much exercise we should all be getting.
-To learn more about how much exercise one should get per week along with exercise recommendations, read this section.
+Everyone is built differently.
+However, there are baseline standards when it comes to how much exercise we should all be getting.

-- There’s a wide range of health benefits that stem from having a consistent exercise routine — mental health stability, disease prevention, improved sleep, etc. To learn more about the various health benefits linked to physical activity, read this section.
+There’s a wide range of health benefits that stem from having a consistent exercise routine — mental health stability, disease prevention, improved sleep, etc.

 Aerobic exercise is also referred to as “cardio” and includes anything that boosts one’s heart rate, making you breathe harder and break a sweat.
 Aerobic activities include a wide variety of exercises, including some household chores you may already be incorporating into your routine.
 The Center for Disease Control and Prevention (CDC) notes that one way to tell the ‘intensity level’ of the exercise is by whether or not you can talk while doing it.
 If you can talk during the exercise, it’s considered a moderate-intensity activity.
 However, if you find it difficult to speak while exercising, it’s considered to be a vigorous-intensity activity.